riteshsingh1/terminal-todo/README.md

 All tasks are stored in `~/.ttt/tasks.txt` in a simple text format.

+For Windows users with the batch or PowerShell wrapper, tasks are stored in your user profile directory in `.ttt/tasks.txt`.

 ## Troubleshooting

+### Unix-like Systems

 If you can't run `ttt` after installation, try these steps: